rebane2001/BitshotRoulette/README.md

-# Bitshow Roulette
+# Bitshot Roulette

-A fanmade demake of Buckshot Roulette for the ESP32 (TTGO T-Display).
+A fanmade demake of Buckshot Roulette for the ESP32 (TTGO T-Display) microcontroller.
 Please check out and purchase the original [here](https://mikeklubnika.itch.io/buckshot-roulette).

 ## Video